hamadise/google-chat-samples/apps-script/incident-response/README.md

   1. Under **Developer information**, enter your **Developer name**, **Developer website URL**, and **Developer email**.
   1. Click **Save draft**
   1. [Set up authorization Chat app](https://support.google.com/a?p=chat-app-auth).

-**Warning**: This example uses an exported service account key for simplicity's sake.
-Exporting a private key is not recommended in production because it shouldn't be stored in an insecure location, such as source control.
-To learn more about secure service account implementations and best practices, see Choose when to use service accounts.

 ### 5. Create an Apps Script project and connect it to the Google Cloud project

 Before creating the Apps Script project, copy your Google Cloud project number.